 The Tri-Council Open Access Policy on Publications recognizes the value of open access and stipulates that all peer-reviewed journal publications be made available open access within 12 months.
 Below is an excerpt from their policy:

 “As publicly funded organizations, the Agencies have a fundamental interest in promoting the availability of findings that result from the research they fund, including research publications and data, to the widest possible audience, and at the earliest possible opportunity.
 Societal advancement is made possible through widespread and barrier-free access to cutting-edge research and knowledge, enabling researchers, scholars, clinicians, policymakers, private sector and not-for-profit organizations and the public to use and build on this knowledge.”

 Open access for journal articles is achievable in two ways.
-The first option, the “gold route” involves publishing in an open access journal.
-The second open, the “green route” is centred around publishing in a subscription-based journal, with a copy of the article being placed in an institutional repository (called self-archiving).
+The first option, the “green route” is centered around publishing in a subscription-based journal, with a copy of the article being placed in an institutional repository (called self-archiving).
+The second option, the “gold route” involves publishing in an open access journal.
+For journals that use Article Processing Charges (APCs) as a means to fund open access, these APCs are allowable expenses for Tri-Agency grants.
 These modalities are explained in more detail below.

 The green route to open access allows authors additional options when selecting a journal for publication.
 Authors may choose a subscription-based journal as their vehicle of choice, provided that publisher policy permits or permission is granted to place a copy of the article in a subject-based repository (BioMed Central) or institutional repository, such as YorkSpace.
 Placing a copy of an article in a repository is called “self-archiving”.